BrandtNorwood/ScheduleForge/README.md

 ## TODO
 * Output Generation
-  - BUG - Time Parser cannot process data that is formatted like 400 instead of 0400.
-  - Parse the file into an array of employee objects
   - filter out PTO requests
   - Properly parce shifts that roll into the next day
   - Support multiple shifts per day?
-  - generate the table
-    - select colors from color table depending on index number

 * Input Sheet
-  - Select User and parse file into readable format
   - Allow editing current user
   - add new PTO Requests
     - Remove ones older then one week of current date when outputing